 If the account is specific to a campus, you can select the campus here.
+This is disabled if you have only one campus.

 GL Code:

 The reference code used in the General Ledger software.

 10 Date Range:

 The date range you provide here will help determine when the account is displayed on various screens in Rock.
 If the account is no longer valid, based on the date range, then it will not be displayed when picking from accounts.